invoke-ai/InvokeAI/docs/installation/INSTALL_LINUX.md

 8. Start generating images!

 ```
-# for the pre-release weights use the -l or --liaon400m switch
-(invokeai) ~/InvokeAI$ python3 scripts/invoke.py -l

-# for the post-release weights do not use the switch
+# for the command-line interface (CLI):
 (invokeai) ~/InvokeAI$ python3 scripts/invoke.py

 # for additional configuration switches and arguments, use -h or --help
 (invokeai) ~/InvokeAI$ python3 scripts/invoke.py -h

+# for the web GUI, launch like this and point your browser at http://localhost:9090
+(invokeai) ~/InvokeAI$ python3 scripts/invoke.py --web

 ```

 9. Subsequently, to relaunch the script, be sure to run "conda